Snow Drifts: In the Enchanted Forest's New Past

 Seeing that Snow wants passage after failing to secure one from Blackbeard, they hatch a plan to have her steal the ring for passage out of the forest by using Hook’s ship, which means they have to pay a visit to the tavern to distract a past version of Killian Jones, so Hook sends Emma to distract the Past Hook while he's drinking with his mates.
 The Future Hook suddenly becomes jealous of Past Hook for flirting with Emma, as she keeps Past Hook occupied while Future Hook offers Snow a deal, but things get out of hand when Smee first becomes confused by the difference in his captain, and second when Past Hook shows up while Future Hook is still there.
 Emma orders him to leave, and Hook looks on jealously as the Past Hook comes on and kisses her.
-The Future Hook then taps his previous life on the shoulder and punches him.
+The Future Hook then taps his past self on the shoulder and punches him.
 Hook replies that he was asking for it, saying that he'll blame the rum for his actions.

 Later that night at Midas' palace, Emma and Hook watch to see what happens when Rumplestiltskin appears.
 He gives them an invitation and alters their looks so they can blend in.
-As they enter the palace, Emma gives them the aliases "Princess Leia" and "Prince Charles" in front of King Midas, and as they take a waltz together they see James and Abigail together but she doesn't want to dance with James.
+As they enter the palace, Emma gives them the aliases "Princess Leia" and "Prince Charles" in front of King Midas, and as they take a waltz together, they see Charming and Abigail together, but she doesn't want to dance with James.
 The Evil Queen arrives at the palace to ask Midas to search the place just in time for Snow to show up and take the ring.
 As expected, James captures Snow, altering the timeline of the first time they met (and she hits him, this time with a jewelry box instead of a rock).
-As she makes her escape, Emma sees her running and James yelling at her to stop and saying that he'll find her (another altered timeline in their encounter), only to have Emma (who finds the ring left behind by Snow and hides it from plain view) get caught by Regina and arrested.
+As she makes her escape, Emma sees her running and Charming yelling at her to stop and saying that he'll find her (another altered timeline in their encounter), only to have Emma (who finds the ring left behind by Snow and hides it from plain view) get caught by Regina and arrested for helping Snow escape.
 The story continues in the following episode.